Bernhardt Line: Order of battle

 The German forces in Italy were commanded by Field Marshal (Generalfeldmarschall) Albert Kesselring.
 The defence of the Winter Line was the task of the German 10th Army (10.
 Armee) under the temporary command of Lieutenant-General (General der Panzertruppe) Joachim Lemelsen (in the absence of General (Generaloberst) Heinrich von Vietinghoff, who was in Germany on sick leave).
 The German 10th Army had Traugott Herr's LXXVI Panzer Corps (LXXVI Panzerkorps) deployed on the eastern side of Italy, from the Apennine Mountains to the Adriatic, and Frido von Senger und Etterlin's XIV Panzer Corps (XIV Panzerkorps) on the western side, from the mountains to the Tyrrhenian Sea.

 The new Supreme Allied Commander of the Mediterranean Theater of Operations (MTO) was General Sir Henry Maitland Wilson, replacing General Dwight D. Eisenhower, who had moved to command of the Allied forces preparing for Operation Overlord, the Allied invasion of Normandy.
 The Allied Armies in Italy (AAI), formerly designated the 15th Army Group, were commanded by General Alexander.
 Under his command were two field armies.
-To the left, on the western side of Italy, was the UD Fifth Army, commanded by Lieutenant General Mark W. Clark.
+To the left, on the western side of Italy, was the US Fifth Army, commanded by Lieutenant General Mark W. Clark.
 To the right, on the eastern side, was the British Eighth Army, commanded by General Sir Bernard Montgomery.
 The Fifth Army consisted of American, British and French units.
 The Eighth Army, with British, Indian, New Zealand, Canadian and Polish units, was from early January 1944 commanded by Lieutenant-General Sir Oliver Leese after General Montgomery was, along with General Eisenhower, also recalled to England to prepare for Operation Overlord.